datchley/advanced-javascript/types_&_coercion.md

 If you know when coercion will happen, you can make better use of `==`, and help to clean up type and value checking in your code.

 ### Conditional Expressions
-Javascript handles conditional expressions, such as those found in `if` statements by coercing the results of evaluating the expression to a boolean value using the following algorithm.
+Javascript handles conditional expressions, such as those found in `if` statements, by coercing the results of evaluating the expression to a boolean value using the following algorithm.

 ##### toBoolean() Algorithm
 | x | result |